fivetran-streamlit/standardized_billing_model/README.md

 ![example plan](src/standardized-framework.png)

 To ensure the above strategy would be useful for Fivetran customers, we have decided to take a focused approach and begin with defining an initial standardized analytics-ready model for the Billing domain with the `line_item_enhanced` model.
 This `line_item_enhanced` model standardizes the denormalized invoice/order line item table containing revenue details and enriched with subscription, product, and customer information.
-Standardizing the model intended for the reporting process enures that Fivetran users have a consistent experience regardless of which billing platform they are using.
+Standardizing the model intended for the reporting process enures that Fivetran users have a consistent experience regardless of which billing platform they're using.
 This enhances usability and efficiency, making it easier for businesses to manage and analyze their billing data regardless of the specific platform.

 The initial plan is for the `line_item_enhanced` model to standardize the line item analytics layer for the following Fivetran billing platform connectors:
 - Stripe